ethereum/go-ethereum/content/docs/tools/Clef/Setup.md

 sort_key: D
 ---

+Clef is a signer and account management tool that is external to Geth.
+This means it can be run as a separate process or even on a separate machine to the one running Geth, for example on secure hardware that is not connected to any external network, or on secure virtual machines.
-This document describes how Clef can be used in a more secure manner than executing it from your everyday laptop, in order to ensure that the keys remain safe in the event that your computer should get compromised.
+This page describes how Clef can be used with Qubes OS to provide a more secure setup than a normal laptop.
+Using Clef with USBArmory hardware is also briefly described.

+{:toc}
+-   this will be removed by the toc

 ## Qubes OS

 ### Background

-The Qubes operating system is based around virtual machines (qubes), where a set of virtual machines are configured, typically for different purposes such as:
+The Qubes operating system configures a set of virtual machines for different purposes such as:

 - personal
    - Your personal email, browsing etc